manuelbieh/react-book/ecosystem/state-management.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-We've defined the `todosReducer` as well as an `addTodo`, `removeTodo` and `changeStatus` **actions** - all of which should sound familiar from previous examples.
+We've defined the `todosReducer` as well as `addTodo`, `removeTodo` and `changeStatus` **actions** - all of which should sound familiar from previous examples.
 To aid readability, both **reducers** and **actions** have been extracted into their own files within the `./store/todos` directory.

 {% hint style="warning" %}
 There's always heated debate about how folders and files should be structured within an application.
 I have worked with a number of different structures but have found a separation by domain \(i.e. `todos`, `user`, `repositories` ...\) and according to type \(`actions`, `reducer`\) to be most effective.
 However, others prefer to place all of the actions in a single `actions` directory and all the reducers in a `reducer` directory.
-Some even avoid the separation of actions and reducers at all.
+Some even avoid the separation of actions and reducers entirely.

 There's no _Right_ or _Wrong_ here.
 While some of this decision will be influenced by personal taste, it will also depend on the size, setup, complexity and users of the application.
 {% endhint %}